 …they’re dazzled by someone that excels at it!

-Build a trophy case, and show off your achievements.
+Build a trophy case, and show off your achievements AND past projects.

 Demonstrate how your project management has led to tangible business benefits.